Characterization and Representation of Weighted Core Inverse of Matrices: Preliminaries

 Let $ \mathbb{C}^n $ be the $n$-dimensional complex vector space and $\mathbb{C}^{m\times n }$ be the set of $m \times n$ matrices over complex field $\mathbb{C}$.
 For a matrix $A \in \mathbb{C}^{m \times n}$, let $\rg(A), \nl(A)$, and $A^*$ denote the range space, null space and conjugate transpose of $A$, respectively.
 The index of $A\in \mathbb{C}^{n\times n }$ is defined as the smallest non-negative integer $k$, for which $rank(A^k)=rank(A^{k+1})$ and is denoted by $ind(A)$.
 In particular, if $k=1$, then the matrix $A$ is called index one matrix or core matrix or group matrix.

 We now recall the Moore-Penrose inverse \cite{BenIsrael03,RaoMitra71} of a matrix $A \in \mathbb{C}^{m \times n}$.
 The unique matrix $X\in \mathbb{C}^{n\times m}$, satisfying

 is called the Moore-Penrose inverse of $A$ and is denoted by $A^\dg$.
-Apart from the generalized inverses, the weighted Moore-Penrose inverse is also important, as it can be simplified to a Moore-Penrose inverse, as well as to an ordinary matrix inverse.
-We recall this definition below. \begin{definition} Let $A\in\cmn$, $M\in \cmm$ and $N\in \cnn$ be two hermitian invertible matrices.
-A matrix $X\in\cnm$ satisfying
+Further, the definition of weighted Moore-Penrose inverse is recalled. \begin{definition} Let $A\in\cmn$, $M\in \cmm$ and $N\in \cnn$ be two {invertible hermitian matrices}.
+A matrix $X\in\cnm$ which satisfies

 is called a { generalized weighted Moore-Penrose inverse} of $A$ and is denoted by $A^{\dagger}_{M,N}$. \end{definition} Consider $A \in \cnn$ with $ind(A) = k$.
 A matrix $X \in \cnn$ satisfying